virajut/k8-test-data/README.md

 - The final objective is to be able to to support - 4 Million files with an average file size of 10 Mbs.
 However at start we will start with Github repo.

 **Process Flow:**
-  - Three to four type of kubernetes (K8) Pod will be complete the process flow.
+  For each type of work, kubernetes (K8)  PODs of that type will be created.
+The orchestration of "POD type" clusters through Event driven architecture will complete  will be complete the process flow.
   - K8 Pod type 1
      - The original zip file will be downloaded by scrapper along with metadata.
      - Persist the scrap log in cloud.